-6,822,320 Shares of Common Stock PROSPECTUS
+6,990,320 Shares of Common Stock 6,990,320 Shares of Common Stock

-September , 2022
+PROSPECTUS

+January, 2023

 We have not authorized any dealer, salesperson or other person to give any information or represent anything not contained in or incorporated by reference into this prospectus.
 You must not rely on any unauthorized information.
 If anyone provides you with different or inconsistent information, you should not rely on it.
 This prospectus does not offer to sell any shares in any jurisdiction where it is unlawful.
 Neither the delivery of this prospectus, nor any sale made hereunder, shall create any implication that the information in this prospectus is correct after the date hereof.